-Choline is an essential nutrient vital for many body functions, such as nerve signaling, as well as liver and muscle functioning.
+Choline is an essential nutrient vital for many body functions, such as normal cellular function, nerve signaling, as well as liver and muscle functioning.
 The body can't make enough choline on its own, so we need to get it from our diet.

 Compared to omega-3s, which were discovered almost a century ago, choline is a

 newcomer to the nutritional scene.
-It wasn’t recognized as an essential nutrient until 1998, when a study by the Institute of Medicine discovered that choline deficiency can lead to fatty liver disease and muscle damage.
+It was for the first time recognized as an essential nutrient in 1998, when a study by the Institute of Medicine in the US discovered that choline deficiency can lead to fatty liver disease and muscle damage.
+It took many more years for the European food safety authority (EFSA) to include it in their recommendations, which happened in 2016.

 Still, choline remains under the radar for most of us.
 Even some health care professionals don’t regularly communicate the importance of choline for good health.

-This is beginning to change, though, as choline is finally stepping out of the shadows to assume its rightful place in the world of nutrition.
+This is beginning to change, though, as choline is finally stepping out of the shadows to assume its rightful place in the world of nutrition, and choline has now been included in the Nordic nutrient recommendations.

-Numerous studies have been done on choline, and we’re here to give you only what you need to know: Why is choline so important for your health, what health benefits can you expect, and how can you get more of it in your diet?
+Numerous studies have been done on choline, and we’re here to give you only what you need to know: Why is choline so important for your health, what are the most important sources and what happens if you don't get enough?

 Why do you need choline?
 What are the health benefits?